karthiksharma98/sap-starterkit/doc/code_setup.md

 pip install sap_toolkit
 ```

-The next steps are only required if you wish to run the  baseline examples.
+**Note:** The next steps are only required if you wish to run the  baseline examples.
 For more details about the benchmark toolkit including its design and API, you can check out [this](https://github.com/karthiksharma98/sap-starterkit/tree/master/sap-toolkit) page.
 You can also check out the baseline examples in this repo to see how the toolkit API is used.

 ## Installing dependencies to run baseline examples